Apros7/GrammatiktakDatasets/README.md

 You are free to use whatever file you want.
 Here is a description of how they are constructed:
 - Every file is focused on one specific error in the selected language (currently only danish - we would like to expand this to other nordics languages).
 - Every file has a wrong version of the sentence on the left and a correct version of the sentence on the right.

+## How has the datasets been gathered?
+- Wikipedia
+- Made up text
+- Internal documents